The Agave Guide

 • Characteristics: Tall, columnar growth with narrow leaves; matures in 12–18 years.

-• Environmental Notes: Grows on dry, sloped terrain; highly drought-tolerant.
+• Environmental Notes: Grows on dry, sloped terrain; highly drought-tolerant

-💡 MAD Tip: Karwinskii species store water in a tall stalk rather than a bulbous heart, which concentrates sugars differently.
+Karwinskii species store water in a tall stalk rather than a bulbous heart, which concentrates sugars differently.
 This gives their mezcals a bright, mineral-forward quality that is highly distinguishable.

 Agave salmiana – Maguey Verde / Pulquero